Overwhelm is fast becoming the modern entrepreneur’s disease.

 Your compelling offer

-Creating something people actually want to buy is the real trick.
-So many people have cool creations and then try to get someone to buy, when identifying a need and supplying something that fills that need is usually far easier.
+Creating something people actually want to buy is crucial.
+So many people have cool creations that they then try to get customers to buy.
+Identifying a need and supplying a solution that fills that need is usually far easier.